-A Central Bureau of Investigation (CBI) court in Ranchi will today pronounce the verdict in the fourth fodder scam in which Rashtriya Janata Dal chief Lalu Prasad Yadav is an accused.
+Ranchi's special Central Bureau of Investigation (CBI) court has deferred the verdict in the fourth fodder scam involving Rashtriya Janata Dal chief Lalu Yadav to March 19.

 Earlier March 15 had been fixed for the verdict.
 A special CBI court in Ranchi heard the case the same day and reserved the order.

-On March 16, accepting Lalu Prasad's plea, Ranchi's CBI Special Court issued summons to then Accountant General PK Mukhopadhyay and two other officers in the case.
+Accepting Lalu Prasad Yadav's plea, Ranchi's CBI Special Court on March 16 issued summons to then Accountant General PK Mukhopadhyay and two other officers in the case.

 The case involves the fraudulent withdrawal of Rs 3.13 crore from December 1995 to January 1996 from the Dumka treasury.

-Lalu, who is accused in a total of six fodder scam cases, has been found guilty in three cases so far.
+Lalu, who is accused in a total of six fodder scam cases, has been found guilty in three fodder scam cases so far.